 You can get to Schilthorn from Murren via Winteregg railway station.
-While tickets are available at the ticket office and online, I recommend booking your tickets in advance because it’s one of the most popular places to visit in Switzerland.
+While tickets are available at the ticket office and online, book your tickets in advance because it’s one of the most popular places in the country.

 Jungfrau is on everybody’s bucket list.

 It’s crowded and expensive, and while being on top of it is cool, you don’t get to see the actual mountain.
-I recommend visiting Schilthorn, a less expensive, and also less crowded mountain that boasts a great panoramic view of the Eiger, Moech and Jungfrau.
+Visit Schilthorn, a less expensive, and also less crowded mountain that boasts a great panoramic view of the Eiger, Monch and Jungfrau.
 It’s a perfect alternative to Jungfrau!

 Best tours of Schilthorn

 Bernese Oberland boasts many picturesque mountain towns.
 One of the most popular villages in the Jungfrau region is Grindelwald that has hotels, restaurants and stores.